Library Hours:

 Cost Sharing: "A method of "matching money" in which the grantee agrees to invest a certain sum or percentage of "in-kind" dollars into the project."

-DUNS Number: "The Dun and Bradstreet Data Universal Numbering System number, or "DUNS," is a nine-digit figure given by Dun and Bradstreet to applicant organizations and serves as a means of identifying those organizations and businesses.
-DUN's numbers are frequently required on federal grant forms."
+DUNS Number: "The Dun and Bradstreet Data Universal Numbering System number, or "DUNS," is a nine-digit figure given by Dun and Bradstreet to applicant organizations and serves as a means of identifying those organizations and businesses."
+DUNS numbers were required on federal grant applications up to April of 2022.
+The federal government now uses UEI numbers from SAM.gov

 Grant Seeker: "Person, school, district, etc. who is applying for the grant."